-One important consideration of anchoring events as an alternate route to non-reciprocal exchange relationships is that organizational programs designed to gradually instill positive exchange and strong identification should be supplemented with an effort to create moments, or extreme events, where the individual realizes that a supervisor or organization is willing and able to go above and beyond expectations towards the relationship.
-We believe that the success of mentoring and training programs employed in organizations revolves less around the gradual building of identification and task knowledge and more around the rapid building of a sense of identification and high quality exchange.
-It may be that intense socialization programs such as those employed by the armed services are critical not just for the actual preparation (in both physical and task knowledge), but more for the extent to which they contain extreme events that lead to durable positive exchange relationships.
-This occurs during periods of initial training, where individuals are highly dependent on mentors, drill instructors, supervisors or coworkers (Van Maanen, 1975).
+One important consideration of anchoring events as an alternate route to nonreciprocal exchange relationships is that organizational programs designed to gradually instill positive exchange and strong identification should be supplemented with an effort to create moments, or extreme events, where the individual realizes that a supervisor or organization is willing and able to go above and beyond expectations toward the relationship.
+We believe that the success of mentoring and training programs employed in organizations revolves less around the gradual building of identification and task knowledge and more around the rapid building of a sense of identification and high-quality exchange.
+It may be that intense socialization programs such as those used by the armed services are critical not just for the actual preparation (in both physical and task knowledge) but more for the extent to which they contain extreme events that lead to durable positive exchange relationships.
+This occurs during periods of initial training, where individuals are highly dependent on mentors, drill instructors, supervisors, or coworkers (Van Maanen, 1976).

-Understanding the durable nature of non-reciprocal exchange relationships precipitated by anchoring events also highlights the risk to managers and firms in investing time and effort in repairing negative relationships.
-In organizational contexts, relationships that are based in negative rules of exchange (e.g., competition, revenge) need to be repaired not with a goal of recreating the old level of reciprocity in the relationship but instead may best be repaired with an eye towards appealing to each party's self-interest in maintaining positive relationships with other exchange targets in the workplace.
-Managers should stress the negative impact that acting to get that revenge will cause to others in that person's social network.
-These interventions should not be aimed at restoring a false sense that "we're all in this together again," as this would likely be wasted effort, since an individual who feels betrayed is unlikely to be motivated to change their relationship rules by an organizationally-mandated apology.
+Understanding the durable nature of nonreciprocal exchange relationships precipitated by anchoring events also highlights the risk to managers and firms of investing time and effort in repairing negative relationships.
+In organizational contexts, relationships that are based on negative rules of exchange (e.g., competition, revenge) need to be repaired not with a goal of recreating the old level of reciprocity in the relationship but, instead, with an eye toward appealing to each party's self-interest in maintaining positive relationships with other exchange targets in the workplace.
+Managers should stress the negative impact that acting to get revenge will have on others in a person's social network.
+These interventions should not be aimed at restoring a false sense that "we're all in this together again," since this would likely be wasted effort, for an individual who feels betrayed is unlikely to be motivated to change his or her relationship rules by an organizationally mandated apology.

 Managers also need to take care that they understand the different narratives surrounding anchoring events and how they can impact other relationships in the workplace.
-An anchoring event for the focal individual need not be an anchoring event for the target, and as such, managers and coworkers who only hear one perspective from the focal individual may make attributions about the target that lead to actions that may be premature.
+An anchoring event for the focal individual need not be an anchoring event for the target, so managers and coworkers who only hear one perspective from the focal individual may make attributions about the target that lead to actions that may be premature.
 They also need to be aware that individuals who may be the target of several exchanges that became negative anchoring events with multiple members of the workgroup may end up being the target of retaliatory action.